jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

 The mismatch of between the order of computation and the order of desired output is indeed a quite nasty problem, but let us forget about this issue for a while because there is something more interesting to say here.

-The most severe performance killer in the above code is the division by $10$.
+There are several performance issues in this code, and one of them is the division by $10$.
 Of course, since the divisor is a known constant, our lovely compiler will automatically convert the division into multiply-and-shift (see [this classic paper](https://gmplib.org/~tege/divcnst-pldi94.pdf) for example), so we do not need to worry about the dreaded `idiv` instruction which is extremely infamous of its performance.
-However, for simple enough algorithms like this, multiplication is still a performance killer, so it is reasonable to expect that we will get a better performance by reducing the number of multiplications.
+However, for simple enough algorithms like this, multiplication can still be a performance killer, so it is reasonable to expect that we will get a better performance by reducing the number of multiplications.

-Regarding this, Andrei Alexandrescu popularized the idea of generating two digits per a division, not one:
+Regarding this, Andrei Alexandrescu popularized the idea of generating two digits per a division, so halving the required number of multiplications:
 ```cpp
 static constexpr char radix_100_table[] = {
     '0', '0', '0', '1', '0', '2', '0', '3', '0', '4',